MOHAMMED1MEDHAT/icpc-assuit-solutions/README.md

-# icpc-assuit-sheet-1-solutions
+# icpc-assuit-solutions
-this file is a collection to assuit sheet 1 solutions
+this file is a collection to ICPC assuit solutions